awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 + To connect from your OMS to the Management Agent, if your OMS doesn't have a publicly resolvable host name, use one of the following:
   + If your OMS is hosted on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance in a private VPC, you can set up VPC peering to connect from OMS to Management Agent\.
 For more information, see [A DB instance in a VPC accessed by an EC2 instance in a different VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario3)\.
   + If your OMS is hosted on\-premises, you can set up a VPN connection to allow access from OMS to Management Agent\.
 For more information, see [A DB instance in a VPC accessed by a client application through the internet](USER_VPC.Scenarios.md#USER_VPC.Scenario4) or [VPN connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html)\.

+## Limitations for Management Agent<a name="Oracle.Options.OEMAgent.limitations"></a>

+Following are some limitations to using Management Agent:
++ Administrative tasks such as job execution and database patching, that require host credentials, aren't supported\.
++ Host metrics and the process list aren't guaranteed to reflect the actual system state\.
+Thus, you shouldn't use OEM to monitor the root file system or mount point file system\.
+For more information about monitoring the operating system, see [Using Enhanced Monitoring](USER_Monitoring.OS.md)\.
++ Autodiscovery isn't supported\.
+You must manually add database targets\.
++ OMS module availability depends on your database edition\.
+For example, the database performance diagnosis and tuning module is only available for Oracle Database Enterprise Edition\.
++ Management Agent consumes additional memory and computing resources\.
+If you experience performance problems after enabling the `OEM_AGENT` option, we recommend that you scale up to a larger DB instance class\.
+For more information, see [DB instance classes](Concepts.DBInstanceClass.md) and [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
++ The user running the `OEM_AGENT` on the Amazon RDS host doesn't have operating system access to the alert log\.
+Thus, you can't collect metrics for `DB Alert Log` and `DB Alert Log Error Status` in OEM\.

 ## Option settings for Management Agent<a name="Oracle.Options.OEMAgent.Options"></a>